 It is estimated that more than half the women in the United States have bunions.
-These bony bumps on the inside of your foot are unsightly, make it hard to find shoes that fit, and can become so painful that you have trouble walking normally.
-Do you have to regard bunions as an inevitable part of your life and resign yourself to living with the discomfort?
-The answer is no. Our experts have great news for you and your feet--there are many things you can do to arrest their development and alleviate the pain!
+These bony bumps on the inside of your foot behind your big toe are unsightly, make it hard to find shoes that fit, and can become so painful that you have trouble walking normally.
+There are many factors that contribute to having bunions, including genetics, your foot typr, the activities you engage in and the shoes you wear.
+Bunions tend to be progressive; the longer you have one, the worse it gets.

 The Anatomy of a Bunion

 Your foot type, either high-arched or flat-footed based on genetics, is the highest contributing factor to having bunions.
 The shoes you choose can accelerate the progression of the deformity when you take into consideration the way some people squeeze their feet into tight and ill-fitting shoes.
 Additionally, high-impact jobs that require standing for prolonged periods of time can also contribute to the progression of a bunion.
 Regardless or the cause, a bunion forms when the foot joint behind the big toe is subjected to excessive pressure, forcing the bone position to change and misallign.
 Over time the bone adapts to the excessive pressure caused by shoe friction and enlarges, creating a pressure spot that becomes red, swollen and painful.
 In more advanced bunions, the big toe shifts toward the second toe, making the deformity much larger.

 Treatments Are Available